IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Evaluation

 \subsection{Comparison with end-to-end fuzzers}

-In order to better understand the benefits of targeted fuzzing compared to end-to-end fuzzing, we also compare \irfuzzer{} with CSmith~\cite{CSmith} and GrayC~\cite{GreyC}.
-Unlike \irfuzzer{}, end-to-end fuzzers generates C code, which must be processed by the compiler frontend and middle-end before reaching the backend.
+To better understand the benefits of targeted fuzzing over end-to-end fuzzing, we evaluated CSmith~\cite{CSmith} and GrayC~\cite{GreyC}.
+Unlike \irfuzzer{}, end-to-end fuzzers generate C code, which must be processed by the compiler frontend and middle-end before reaching the backend.
 As a result, they exercise the entire compilation pipeline, rather than focusing on just the backend.
-Note that although CSmith generates random, syntactically correct C code, it does not implement any instrumentation and lacks feedback from executions to guide the generation process.
-While GrayC relies on branch coverage feedback, it does not have feedback that is customized for backends of the compilers.
-Besides, to test end-to-end fuzzers, we have to cross compile C to different architectures.
-Cross compilation itself is difficult, as we have to set up the proper tool chain for it.
-Therefore, we test on three most widely used architectures using generic backend.
+Note that although CSmith generates random, syntactically correct C code, it does not implement any instrumentation and lacks feedback to guide the generation process.
+While GrayC relies on branch coverage feedback, it does not have feedback that is customized for the backends of the compilers. \sub{ Besides, to test end-to-end fuzzers, we have to cross compile C to different architectures.
+Cross compilation is difficult, as the testers have to set up the proper tool chain for it. } Besides, to test end-to-end fuzzers, we had to cross compile C to different architectures, which was difficult and time-comsuming.
+Therefore, we tested on three most widely used architectures using generic backend.

 CSmith generates C files with no initial seed.
-To make comparison fair, we also run \irfuzzer{} with \textbf{no} initial seed, since \irfuzzer{} is capable of generating LLVM IR from scratch.
-GrayC relies on deprecated APIs in LLVM 12 and can't instrument the latest LLVM, thus we download the artifact provided by GrayC~\cite{GrayCArtifact}.
-The artifact consists of \SI{715147}\xspace C programs across ten trials.
-We run CSmith for 24 hours and repeat eight times, generating a total of \SI{506971}\xspace C programs.
+To make the comparison fair, we also ran \irfuzzer{} with \textbf{no} initial seed, since \irfuzzer{} is capable of generating LLVM IR from scratch.
+GrayC relies on deprecated APIs in LLVM 12 and cannot instrument the latest LLVM.
+So we download the artifact provided by GrayC~\cite{GrayCArtifact}.
+The artifact consists of \num{715147} C programs across ten trials.
+We ran CSmith for 24 hours and repeated it eight times, generating a total of \num{506971} C programs.